 The DC State Fair Board of Directors

-A resident of the District since 2003, Rhea Yablon Kennedy has indulged her passion for food by working as a cook and private chef, growing vegetables, and writing about it for regional and national publications.
-She has also been involved with the sustainable food and environmental justice organizations DC Food for All and Etz Chayim DC.
-Kennedy teaches English and general studies at Gallaudet University, where she is excited to introduce a course on sustainable food in DC in spring 2012.
-She also looks forward to returning to her plot at the Blair Road Community Garden.
-Find her writing clips, thoughts on writing, and the occasional weeding metaphor at rheakennedy.com.
+A resident of the District since 2003, Rhea Yablon Kennedy has indulged her passion for food by working as a cook and private chef, growing vegetables, and writing about food for regional and national publications.
+In addition to working with the DC State Fair, she serves on the board of the Crossroads Farmers Market and Hillel at Gallaudet University.
+Kennedy teaches English and general studies at Gallaudet, where she developed a course on sustainable food in D.C.
+She has a plot at the Blair Road Community Garden.
+Find her thoughts on writing at rheakennedy.com.

 Julie Moeller loves the DC State Fair, especially after walking home from the 2010 event with the Blue Ribbon for best pie.
 A Chicago native, Julie arrived in DC almost 20 years ago to work on Capitol Hill.
 Neither she, nor the rural Massachusetts native she met here, thought they would live in the area long.
 Both quickly fell in love with all the area has to offer and are proud Washingtonians – along with their three terrific kids.
 Until recently, Julie served a national nonprofit as a VP of government affairs.
 She left her full-time position to attend to young children and work as a consultant.
 She and her husband tend bees, harvest veggies from a community garden on Capitol Hill, and keep a square-foot garden in a back alley plot.
 Long train commutes to New Jersey for work drove Julie to learn knitting, and she’s recently taken up sewing.
 Julie is a self-taught baker who shows affection through food – and she is lucky to have many friends to feed.